MauriceZ/AppendSemiColon/README.md

 + <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>;</kbd> on OS X
 + <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>;</kbd> on Windows and Linux

+## Other Features:
++ If a line already ends with a semicolon, no semicolon will be added
++ When appending a semicolon to a line ending in a comment, the semicolon will be placed before the comment

 ## Installation

 Install [Package Control](https://packagecontrol.io/installation) and search for AppendSemiColon